elastic/apm/specs/agents/tracing-spans-service-target.md

 - Bring APM Agents intake and data stored in ES closer to ECS

-On agents side, it splits the values that were previously written into `span.destination.service.resource` in distinct fields.It provides a generic way to provide higher-granularity for service map and service dependencies.
+On agents side, it splits the values that were previously written into `span.destination.service.resource` in distinct fields.
+It provides a generic way to provide higher-granularity for service map and service dependencies.

 #### APM Agents